No products in the cart.

 Special Study Package: If you order this recorded program now, you may apply $300 of the price of the recording towards your live 2017 program registration.
 Please make a note of it in the comments section of your order and we’ll call you if/when we book the live course.

-Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers those topics that the bar lists they might test.
+Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
 This means that we cannot guarantee every single question or issue that appears on your exam is covered in our course (that would pretty much be impossible).
 We also strongly recommend you begin studying for the exam early – as early as summer.
 Last minute studying, even with the help of this course, is always a risky proposition when it comes to such a difficult exam covering so many ares of law.

 Please note: If you took this course in 2015 and did not pass the exam, please call us about a special rate at (877) 858-3848.